- Many people with gastroesophageal reflux disease (GERD) will experience a sharp or tender pain in the chest that mimics heart-related problems.

 - injured, bruised, or broken ribs

-- chronic pain syndromes, including fibromyalgia
+- a chronic pain syndrome, such as fibromyalgia

 - high blood pressure